atao60/study-axon-vaadin/README.md

 Rational
 -----

-This repository aims to gather together a lot of *up-to-date* details spread out on the Internet about technologies from [Axon Framework](http://www.axonframework.org/) to Maven Polyglot through [Xtend](https://eclipse.org/xtend/) and other ones.
+This repository aims to gather together a lot of *up-to-date* details spread out on the Internet about:

+- frameworks: from [Axon](http://www.axonframework.org/) to Maven Polyglot through [Xtend](https://eclipse.org/xtend/) and other ones;
+- miscellaneous know-how: xml free configurations, runnable war, ...

-A policy of *Divide and rule* will be used: each main technology will be presented through a new project.
+A policy of *Divide and rule* will be used: each main technology or configuration will be presented through a new project.

 Each project will provide working code out of the box.
-Any dummy learner knowing how to launch Maven should be able to run it, i.e. :
+No need to know anything other than how to launch Maven should be necessary to run it, i.e.:

-- either with jetty:run,
+- either with Maven and jetty:run,
-- or with a standalone jar file.
+- or with Java and a standalone jar or war file.

 Tools
 ------

-* JDK 1.7/1.8
+* JDK 1.7 or 1.8

 * [Maven](https://maven.apache.org/) (3.2.1 or 3.3.1)